 What is Your Work Schedule Like When You are Writing?

-It’s definitely not a typical 9 to 5.
-I tend to get lost entirely in a story when I'm deep into it.
+It’s definitely not a typical 9 to 5 for a Canadian mystery author.
+I tend to get lost entirely in an atmospheric mystery when I'm deep into it.
 I usually start early, thinking I’ll get a bit done, and then suddenly it’s hours later and I’m still going.
 It’s not unusual for me to look up and realize it’s two in the morning and I’ve barely moved.
 When the characters are talking and the scenes are unfolding, I follow where it leads.
-So, my “schedule” is more about momentum and inspiration than structure—I write until the story quiets down for the night.
+So, my writing process is more about momentum and inspiration than structure—I write until the story quiets down for the night.

 What Would you Say is Your Interesting Writing Quirk?

-I’m not sure it is a writing ‘quirk’, but I like to work on 2-3 books at a time.
-If I get stuck on one plot line, I switched to the other for a while.
-It’s definitely challenging but I love it.
-That’s why it looks like I am writing books very quickly, it’s because they are written consecutively, so I try to finish them up around the same time.
+I’m not sure it is a writing ‘quirk’, but as a Canadian mystery author, I enjoy working on 2-3 atmospheric mysteries at a time.
+If I get stuck on one plot line, I switch to another for a while.
+It’s definitely challenging, but I love it.
+That’s why it seems like I am writing books very quickly; it’s because they are written consecutively, and I aim to finish them up around the same time during my writing process.

 How Do Your Books Get Published?

-Currently, I’m using the Kindle Publishing option through Amazon.
-Amazon offers both ebook and paperback formats for all my novels.
+Currently, I’m using the Kindle Publishing option through Amazon to share my atmospheric mysteries.
+Amazon offers both ebook and paperback formats for all my novels, which are crafted through my writing process as a Canadian mystery author.
 I also have a website (www.amelia-Bennett.ca) to market my books, as well as a self-publishing website (www.books.by/amelia-bennett) for those who prefer not to purchase paperbacks through Amazon.
 Additionally, I’ve arranged for a local store to carry my books; they should be on the shelves by the middle of June, once the shipment arrives.

 Where Do You Get Your Information or Ideas for Books?

 Writing it wasn’t about creating a sensational narrative; it was about shedding light on a quiet tragedy that deserved to be understood.
-For Subtle Shadows, the idea of the hidden messages in the painting came to me.
+For Subtle Shadows, the idea of the hidden messages in the painting came to me as part of my writing process.
 I later learned that this was called steganography, meaning “covered writings,” and was used during wartime for various reasons.
-In Buried in the Walls, it started with me researching unsolved mysteries.
+In Buried in the Walls, it started with me researching unsolved mysteries, which is a pursuit deeply rooted in the experiences of a Canadian mystery author.

 When Did you Write Your First Book and How Old Were You?

-Silent Betrayal is actually my first full-length novel under this pseudonym, and it marks a significant milestone for me.
-It isn’t my first published novel but the first one I completed.
-I’ve written a few children’s books under another name, which brought a different kind of joy, but this is my first true novel, and it’s the one that made me feel like I’d truly stepped into who I was meant to be as a writer.
-I finalized the manuscript in my mid-50s, which demonstrates that it’s never too late to start something new or finally tell the story that’s been pressing on your heart
+Silent Betrayal is actually my first full-length novel under this pseudonym, and it marks a significant milestone for me as a Canadian mystery author.
+While it isn’t my first published work, it is the first novel I completed, making it a pivotal moment in my writing process.
+I’ve also written a few children’s books under another name, which brought a different kind of joy, but this novel truly embodies my journey into atmospheric mysteries.
+I finalized the manuscript in my mid-50s, proving that it’s never too late to start something new or finally tell the story that’s been pressing on your heart.

 What Do You Like to Do When You're Not Writing?

-This might sound cliché, but I truly love to read!
-There’s nothing quite like getting swept up in a good book.
+This might sound cliché, but I truly love to read atmospheric mysteries!
+There’s nothing quite like getting swept up in a good book, especially those written by a talented Canadian mystery author.
 My husband and I also enjoy camping and traveling.
 There’s something about being in nature, away from all the noise, that just resets everything.
-Whether I’m reading, writing, or simply sitting by the fire with a cup of coffee, being outdoors thrills me.
+Whether I’m reading, writing, or simply sitting by the fire with a cup of coffee, the outdoors thrills me and often inspires my writing process.
 We also spend a lot of time traveling to visit our children and grandchildren, which is among the greatest joys of our lives.
 Watching the little ones grow and being part of their world is something I treasure deeply.
 Life is sweet, and I make sure to soak up every moment of it.

 What Was One of the Most Surprising Things You Learned in Creating Your Books?

-One of the most surprising things I’ve learned is just how emotional the writing process can be—especially when the story is rooted in truth.
+One of the most surprising things I’ve learned as a Canadian mystery author is just how emotional the writing process can be—especially when crafting atmospheric mysteries rooted in truth.
 I expected the challenge of plotting and rewriting, but I didn’t anticipate how deeply I’d feel everything alongside the characters.
 There were moments during Silent Betrayal that truly took my breath away—not because of the words themselves, but because of what they represented.

 Another big surprise has been how challenging it is to get a book known.
 Writing the manuscript is just the beginning.
 There’s a whole new world of marketing, promoting, and building an audience—it’s exciting, but it can also feel overwhelming at times.
 You pour your heart into a story only to realize the next step is figuring out how to help readers find it.
 That’s a learning curve I’m still navigating, but I’ve come to appreciate the process.
 Each reader who connects with the book makes it all worthwhile.